 Choose References on the Toolbar.
 Click on New Reference and fill in the boxes for the author, title, etc.

 "Cite While You Write"

 Open up Microsoft Word.
-Check to see if you have a link to EndNote by clicking on Microsoft Word's Tools in the Toolbar and looking for a link to EndNote.
+Check to see if you have a link to EndNote.
+It is a tab that says EndNote X7.

 Now you can begin to type your essay in Microsoft Word.

-When you get to a spot in the essay where you want to put a reference for a bibliographic citation, click on Tools in Microsoft Word and then click on EndNote.
+When you get to a spot in the essay where you want to put a reference for a bibliographic citation, click on the tab for EndNote X7.
+Put the cursor where you want to put the reference in your Microsoft Word document.
 Select the bibliographic citation from your EndNote library that you want to insert.
-Go back to Microsoft Wood→Tools→EndNote and click on Insert Selected Citation.
+Go back to Microsoft Word.
+Click on Insert Citation.
 The citation will show up in your Microsoft Word essay.

-Register with EndNote Web so you can search databases in other libraries and transfer references to and from EndNote on your desktop.
+Register with EndNote Online so you can search databases in other libraries and transfer references to and from EndNote on your desktop.

 Here are some simple tutorials that explain the basic features of EndNote: Using EndNote to Capture Bibliographic Citations from TruSearch; Cite While You Write; How to Use EndNote in 7 Minutes